chjj/blessed/README.md

 A box element which draws a simple box containing `content` or other elements.

-Inherits all options, properties, events, and methods from Box.
+Inherits all options, properties, events, and methods from Element.

 #### Text (from Element)